kheeb/RegexForHEX/README.md

 In this regex, {6} requires that there be 6 instances of the string in the bracket expression before it, meaning that this quantifier allows exactly 6 characters in a string composed of any characters a-f and/or integers between 0-9.
 The {3} indicates that there are 3 instances of the string in that preceding bracket expression, implying that this quantifier will allow exactly 3 characters in the string that contain characters between a-f and/or integers between 0-9.

+### Character Classes

+Code Snippet: `a-f0-9`

+Description: Character classes look to match only the defined character set.
+Hyphens may be used to define a range of characters so that many characters may be searched for.
+More than one range may be used as well, as seen within this snippet.

+Example: The character class `0-9` matches a single digit between 0 and 9.
+The digit could be 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.

+In this regex, the character class consists of lower case alphabetic characters a-f (abcdef) and integers between 0-9 (0123456789).

 ### Grouping Constructs

 Grouping and Capturing: ()